weakish/docs-en/views/sdk_setup_android_securely.md

 keytool -list -v -keystore /path/to/keystore/file
 ```

-Then fill in the sha256 fingerprint and you Android package name in LeanCloud Dashboard (Settings > Security).
+Then fill in the sha256 fingerprint and your Android package name in LeanCloud Dashboard (Settings > Security).

 ## Android SDK Initialization